Traveling is one of the joys of retirement. Here’s how to plan for the added expense without jeopardizing your other

 3 Questions to Ask Your Advisor

 - How can my wife and I coordinate when we take Social Security to maximize our benefits?

 - Does it make sense for me to work a little longer to ensure a comfortable retirement?

-- Do I have the right mix of investments to meet my retirement goals?
+- Do I have an appropriate mix of investments to help me meet my retirement goals?